lhduy/jekyll-now/about.md

 permalink: /about/
 ---

 My name is Duy Ha Ly.
-I am Vietnamese and currently working in Amsterdam, Netherlands.
+I am Vietnamese and currently working in Tilburg, Netherlands.
 Data science is my passion and I enjoy doing data wrangling.
 I am experienced in data gathering, analysis and visualization.

 ### More Information

-I like to play and watch e-sport games (Dota, LoL).
+I like to play and watch e-sports (Dota, LoL).

 ### Contact me